Madison Ryann Ward

-Madison Ryann Ward (born 1995) is an American singer-songwriter from Lawton, Oklahoma.
+Madison Ryann Ward (born September 16, 1994) is an American singer-songwriter from Lawton, Oklahoma.
 She writes contemporary Christian music songs blending pop, R&B, gospel, blues, and folk influences.
-A former Division I volleyball player at the University of Oklahoma, she gained recognition after a viral video of her singing Aretha Franklin's Chain of Fools in a campus cafeteria.
-She later signed with Rick Rubin’s American Recordings in partnership with Republic Records and released her debut single, Mirror (2018).
+A former volleyball player for the University of Oklahoma, she gained recognition after a viral video of her singing "Chain of Fools".
+She later signed with Rick Rubin's American Recordings in partnership with Republic Records and released her debut single, Mirror (2018).

 Early life

 Ward was born in Lawton, Oklahoma, to a church pianist mother and a father who owned a barbecue restaurant that hosted blues and soul musicians, exposing her to church music alongside secular soul and folk traditions.
-She excelled in volleyball and attended the University of Oklahoma on an athletic scholarship, where a viral performance video led her toward a music career.

-Career

-Ward signed with American Recordings/Republic Records, working with producer Rick Rubin.
-Her debut single, Mirror (2018), drew praise for its stripped-down production and soulful vocals, and she appeared on the Netflix series My Next Guest Needs No Introduction with David Letterman.
+Ward graduated from Cache High School in Cache, Oklahoma, in 2012.
+As a high school senior, Ward was named Athlete of the Year by the Oklahoma Secondary School Activities Association.

+College volleyball career

+Ward enrolled at the University of Oklahoma in 2012.
+She was a 6-foot-1 outside hitter for Oklahoma Sooners women's volleyball from 2012 to 2016.
+Due to a season-ending injury, she was granted a medical redshirt in 2012.
+Ward then had a breakout season in 2013, with 20 matches started and All-Big 12 Freshman honors.
+She was also unanimously voted to the All-Big 12 first team in 2014.
+In five seasons, Ward had 961 kills and 195 blocks in 369 sets played.

+Ward graduated from Oklahoma's Gaylord College of Journalism and Mass Communication in 2017 with a bachelor's degree in creative media production.

+Music career

+In the summer of 2015, Ward recorded a video of herself singing the Aretha Franklin song "Chain of Fools" at a University of Oklahoma dining hall.
+That video quickly attracted attention on Twitter, having been shared by WorldStarHipHop and NFL wide receiver Chad Johnson.

+After graduating from Oklahoma, Ward moved to Nashville to start a music career.
+Signing with American Recordings, Ward released debut single "Mirror" in 2018; she performed part of the song while interviewed by David Letterman on My Guest Needs No Introduction.

+Working with producer Rick Rubin, Ward released EP Beyond Me in 2019 through American Recordings.

-Seeking creative control, Ward later left the major-label system and founded the independent imprint Zelda House Records.
-She issued a series of devotional-leaning singles including Anchor, Love & Adoration, and Familiar.
-Her first full-length album, A New Thing (2023), compiled earlier singles with new material; its follow-up, Purified Love (2024), leaned more heavily into gospel while continuing to blend folk, soul, and pop elements.
+Ward and Rubin parted ways by 2023, and she founded the independent imprint Zelda House Records.
+She issued a series of devotional-leaning singles, included on her first full-length album, A New Thing (2023).
+She released her next album, Purified Love, in 2024, featuring gospel songs blending elements of folk, soul, and pop.

-Musical style and influences

-Ward’s sound combines neo-soul, gospel, blues, folk, and pop.
-Critics have likened her vocal approach to artists such as Lauryn Hill and India.Arie.
-Lyrically, she frequently explores faith, authenticity, empowerment, and love.

-Public image

-Ward presents a faith-centered public persona, discussing Christianity and spirituality in interviews and on social media while emphasizing themes of empowerment and honesty.
-She shares devotionals, studio footage, and personal reflections with a large following on Instagram.
+In 2024, PBS broadcast an episode of Recorded Live at Analog with Ward performing "Mirror", "A New Thing", and other songs.